 - Slice the aubergine into thin rounds around 1cm thick.

-- Once the oil is hot, fry the eggplant rounds in the frying pan, until they are crisp and golden, around 3-4 minutes each side.
+- Once the oil is hot, fry the eggplant rounds in the frying pan, until they are crisp and golden, around 3-4 minutes on each side.

 - Put some kitchen towel on a plate and place the fried aubergine on the kitchen towel once cooked to allow the excess oil to drain.